querkmachine/FSForms/_components/email-address.md

 ### Mobile devices

 Devices with soft keyboards will normally show a context appropriate keyboard for email addresses.
 This is specifically triggered by the `type="email"` attribute.

+The nonstandard `autocorrect` attribute setting disables spelling and grammar correction on Safari, which is usually undesirable on email addresses.